Fullarton

 Population growth drivers in Fullarton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, South Australian Government's Regional/LGA projections are adopted with adjustments made using weighted aggregation from LGA to SA2 levels.
-Considering projected demographic shifts, the Fullarton (SA2) is expected to increase by just below the median of statistical areas analysed by AreaSearch, expanding by 613 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 9.4% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, projections from the SA State Government's Regional/LGA projections are used, based on 2021 data and adjusted using weighted aggregation methods.
+Based on these projections, Fullarton is expected to experience a population increase of just below the median for statistical areas analysed by AreaSearch, with an expected expansion of 634 persons by 2041, reflecting a total increase of 9.6% over the 17-year period.

 Frequently Asked Questions - Population